-Bectu currently negotiates two collective agreements that cover the minimum terms and conditions for members working in theatres that are either members of SOLT (Society of London Theatre) or members of UKT (UK Theatre).
+Bectu currently negotiates two collective agreements that cover the minimum terms and conditions for members working in theatres that are either members of SOLT (Society of London Theatres) or members of UKT (UK Theatres).

 The SOLT/Bectu Agreement underpins minimum rates of pay and standard terms and conditions including, for example, when overtime payments and other additional premium payments apply.
-If your employer is a member of SOLT or is putting a production on in a SOLT venue (https://solt.co.uk/about-london-theatre/solt-member-theatres) then they are bound to honour all the minimum terms of this agreement.
+If your employer is a member of SOLT or is putting a production on in a SOLT venue (https://solt.co.uk/who-we-are/our-members) then they are bound to honour all the minimum terms of this agreement.